ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    - With reference to a registered device, an Access Token intended to be owned by that device.
 An Access Token pertains to a Client if the Authorization Server has issued the Access Token and provided it to that Client.
 An Access Token pertains to a Resource Server if the Authorization Server has issued the Access Token to be consumed by that Resource Server.

+Examples throughout this document are expressed in CBOR diagnostic notation without the tag and value abbreviations.

 # Protocol Overview # {#sec-overview}

 This protocol defines how a CoAP-based Authorization Server informs Clients and Resource Servers, i.e., registered devices, about pertaining revoked Access Tokens.
 How the relationship between a registered device and the Authorization Server is established is out of the scope of this specification.